carpenterjaeden/Future_Transportation/README.md

 --user: this is the default argument that makes the program only accept user input parameters
 --random: this makes the program accept randomly input parameters --la x: this makes the program perform x random analyses and shows the longitudal data
+--offroad: this shows transportation methods that do not use roads or walkways

 example command:
 ```python main.py --la 100```